OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

   -------------------------

 6. Update source code
-  With all changes above, your env is ready and can update your code to add SSO to your Teams app.
+  With all changes above, your environment is ready and can update your code to add SSO to your Teams app.
   You can find samples in following pages:
     - TeamsFx SDK: https://www.nuget.org/packages/Microsoft.TeamsFx/
     - Sample Code: under `TeamsFx-Auth/Tab`